K0rdent/docs/docs/clustertemplates/aws/hosted-control-plane.md

 -   Subnet ID which will be used along with AZ information
 -   AMI ID which will be used to deploy worker nodes

-Keep in mind that all control plane components for all managed clusters will reside in the management cluster.
+Keep in mind that all control plane components for all cluster deployments will reside in the management cluster.

 ## Networking

-The networking resources in AWS which are needed for a managed cluster can be reused with a management cluster.
+The networking resources in AWS which are needed for a cluster deployment can be reused with a management cluster.

 If you deployed your AWS Kubernetes cluster using Cluster API Provider AWS (CAPA)